Buddy Lee: Television advertising

 The comedic ads touted the unmoving Buddy Lee as a "Man of Action."
 The doll was usually presented as a heroic figure who survived all manner of certain doom, prompting his human co-stars to marvel at the durability of his jeans.
 Three nemeses for Buddy Lee – Curry, Roy, and Super Greg (the latter portrayed by Sacha Baron Cohen). – were introduced in 2000 through Web sites and appeared in three TV spots directed by Fredrik Bond.

+In Comedy Central's BattleBots, Buddy Lee was used in a four-wheel drive robot armored with a sheet metal fire truck, but inside the truck was 1/4" thick aluminum, meaning he was relatively well-protected and known as "Buddy Lee Don't Play in the Street."